zgompert/TimemaFusion/README.md

 ~/source/hal/bin/halSynteny --queryGenome t_knulli --targetGenome t_cris_gs cactusTcrGS_Tknul.hal out_synteny_knulli.psl
 ```

+This generates a syntency file in psl format, for a description see [PSL](https://genome.ucsc.edu/FAQ/FAQformat.html#format2).
+The key columns am using are 1 = matches (number of matching bases), 10 = query name and 14 = target name.

 ## Nanopore data set

 Linyi generated these data and called SVs.
 This data set comprises Oxford Nanopore MinION sequence data from 6 green *T. cristinae* from Refugio.